aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 # Allow-List of second level/registered domain and all of its subdomains
+# When using 'dotprefix': Always place it before 'content' and always include the leading dot in the domain name (.amazon.com in the following example)
 pass tls $HOME_NET any -> any any (tls.sni; dotprefix; content:".amazon.com"; nocase; endswith; flow:to_server; sid:202501078;)

 # Custom Block Rules